GilaCMS/docs/source/package_examples.md

 **widgets/twitter-timeline/twitter-timeline.php** is the view file of the widget, it will generate the html code.
 We use the embedding Twitter content from [here](https://publish.twitter.com)
 ```
 <?php
-$account = gila::option('twitter-timelines.accountID','gilacms');
+$account = Gila::option('twitter-timelines.accountID','gilacms');
 ?>
 <a class="twitter-timeline" data-height="400" href="https://twitter.com/<?=$account?>">Tweets by <?=$account?></a>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 ```
-**gila::option()** gets the option of the package that we set up in the package settings.
+**Gila::option()** gets the option of the package that we set up in the package settings.
 A default value can be used if the option is null.

 Activate the package.
 Now in */admin/widgets* you can create a new widget with type *twitter-timeline* and set the widget area *sidebar* or *dashboard* to see it.